Hazelnut Latte Coffee Cake

 to decorate

-Dust the top of the cake with Bakery Bits Snow Sugar and Bakery Bits Pearl Sugar, along with a few Brazier Altitude coffee beans, and roasted hazelnuts to finish the cake.
+Dust the top of the cake with Bakery Bits Snow Sugar and Bakery Bits Pearl Sugar, along with a few coffee beans and roasted hazelnuts to finish the cake.
 The chocolate shards were made using melted 71% Organic chocolate from The Grenada Chocolate Company.
 To make them is a bit tricky but absolutely doable.
 This is my rough-and-ready trick to semi-temper chocolate: heat the chocolate in a microwave to about 32C (no more, no less), beating well between each blast of heat, until smooth and runny.
 Cool it to 28C, dip a knife into it and wait to check that it dries in 1-2 minutes (this means the chocolate is tempered).
 Spread it on non-stick paper, score triangles in with a table knife as it cools, then snap into triangles and press them into the top of the cake.

 Our Latest Recipes